Center (basketball): 2010s–present: Rise of stretch five and playmaking centers

 The rise of the stretch five paved the way for centers to add outside shooting to their arsenal.
 While they continue to roam the paint at times, they have also expanded their game to the perimeter with their three-point shots.
+Notable modern stretch fives include Al Horford, Joel Embiid, Karl-Anthony Towns, Brook Lopez, Marc Gasol, and Kristaps Porziņģis.

 Another byproduct of the small ball revolution is the emergence of big men who possess guard-like skills.
-An example is Nikola Jokić, whose passing ability for a player his size made the Denver Nuggets contenders in the late 2010s and early 2020s.
+An example is Nikola Jokić, whose passing ability for a player his size made the Denver Nuggets contenders in the late 2010s and early 2020s, winning their first ever NBA Championship in 2023.
+Victor Wembanyama, at 7'4", also emerged as a highly touted prospect by dominating the French professional leagues, before getting drafted by the San Antonio Spurs as the first pick of the 2023 NBA draft.

+Before 2021, the most recent center to win the NBA MVP award was Shaquille O'Neal in 2000.
+During the first half of the 2020s, centers won a combined four MVP awards, with Jokić winning three awards in 2021, 2022 and 2024, and Embiid in 2023.